Zenika/alpine-chrome/README.md

 ## ❌ With nothing

-Launching the container using only `docker run -it zenika/alpine-chrome ...` will fail with some logs similar to [#33](https://github.com/Zenika/alpine-chrome/issues/33).
+Launching the container using only `docker container run -it zenika/alpine-chrome ...` will fail with some logs similar to [#33](https://github.com/Zenika/alpine-chrome/issues/33).

 Please use the 3 others ways to use Chrome Headless.